Nolan Arenado Player Props: Cardinals vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.57 team ERA ranks first among all MLB pitching staffs.
+- The Astros have the second-ranked team ERA across all league pitching staffs (3.61).

-- The Astros rank 11th in baseball in home runs allowed (85 total, 1.1 per game).
+- Astros pitchers combine to surrender 88 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Javier (7-1) takes the mound for the Astros in his 16th start of the season.
-He's put together a 3.25 ERA in 83 2/3 innings pitched, with 77 strikeouts.
+- In his last time out on Saturday against the Los Angeles Dodgers, the righty went six innings, allowing three earned runs while surrendering eight hits.

-- The right-hander last pitched on Wednesday against the New York Mets, when he tossed 2 1/3 innings, allowing four earned runs while giving up four hits.
+- In nine games this season, the 28-year-old has a 3.54 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.